forestryio/demo-site/content/episodes/04/season-6-james-ii.md

 banner = ""
 categories = ""
 date = "2014-04-28T00:00:00+00:00"
-description = "This is a test" draft = true title = "James II (Season 6)"
+description = "this is some text" draft = true title = "James II (Season 6)"